eomereu/react/cheatsheets/Sec4-ReactState.md

 Two-way binding simply means that, for inputs we don't just listen to changes but we can also pass a new value to the input so that we can reset or change the input.
 To do so *i.e.*:
 1. We add `value={enteredTitle}` to the **input element**
 2. We add `setEnteredTitle('')` to the **submitHandler**.

+## Child-to-Parent Component Communication
+During the communication we are not allowed to skip components in between.
+We need to follow the order and pass the data through each of them in order.